genjax-dev/genjax-chi/design_docs/batching.md

     `k` must be a `JAXGenerativeFunction`, `T` will be a pytree.
-    The return type of the generative function `c` will be a batched instance of `k`, where the batch dimensions will be determined by the constructor call for `c`.
+    The return type of the generative function `c` will be a batched instance of `T`, where the batch dimensions will be determined by the constructor call for `c`.
 (These are the `in_axes` in the map combinator.)